 In a very busy hospital setting, or when they have their own details recorded about you that are already available, it may be unlikely that a healthcare professional will read your additional information.

 However, the important thing to know is that it's there and that you can alert a healthcare professional to the information when you know it is important.
 (Remember, healthcare professionals may only view your summary care record with your permission).

 Will my summary care record be kept up to date?

 Your GP should keep your summary care record up to date.
 However, we recommend that you check in with them at your annual health check to make sure the information is correct.

 It's also a good idea to ask your GP to make sure that any new medication prescribed by someone other than your GP is included.

-NHS Digital is also currently working on a reasonable adjustments flag, that can go on people's records and draw healthcare professionals' attention to the need to make adjustments or give extra support more easily.
+NHS Digital is also currently working on a reasonable adjustments 'flag' that can go on people's records and draw healthcare professionals' attention to the need to make adjustments or give extra support.